We have seven classes at The Priory School.

 Year 2 is taught by Mrs Heathcote and Mrs Britt.
 Their teaching assistants are Mrs Bowman and Mrs Lakhani.
 Year 2 topics include 'local history' about The Vyne National Trust property, The Great Fire of London and Antarctica including the expedition of Ernest Shackleton.
 A particularly exciting feature of the Year 2 curriculum is swimming, which is enjoyed at the local pool.

-Year 5 is taught by Mrs. Sowden and Mrs. Webber (each 0.5 job share) with Mrs Thomas, Mrs Bartlett and Mrs West offering support as their classroom assistants.
+Year 5 is taught by Mrs. Sowden and Mrs Marzetti (each 0.5 job share) with Mrs Adams, Mrs Hunt and Mrs Ewins offering support as their classroom assistants.
 During the course of the year, the children study the Earth, Sun and Planets in science.
 They visit Winchester Science Museum during National Space Week where they enjoy a range of exciting activities, including a planetarium show.
 In this particular year, the class experience bikeability (the modern term for cycling proficiency) and swimming lessons at a local pool.
 The children have new opportunities to grow and mature.
 For example, they become buddies to pupils in reception.

 Year 6 is taught by Ms Foster.
 Mr Crownshaw, Mrs West, Mrs Adams and Miss Head are part time classroom assistants in this class.
 Children in Year 6 assume key positions of responsibility such as prefects, sports captains and house captains.
 A highlight of this year is the residential visit to Osmington Bay, a PGL Holiday activity centre.
 There, the children take part in adventurous activities including abseiling and the night hike which as well as being highly enjoyable help to build confidence, self-esteem and independence in preparation for secondary transfer.
 The Year 6 classroom is situated in the oldest part of the school.